agoose77/phd-thesis/content/2607-silicon-calibration.md

 ax.set_xticks(ticks[::2]);
 ```

 Where charge-pair formation is not the primary mode of energy loss within the semiconductor, the number of created pairs is governed by Poisson counting statistics {math}`\operatorname{Var}(N)=N`.
 Meanwhile, in the limit that charge-pair formation is the singular energy-loss mechanism, the number of charge pairs is exactly determined by the deposited energy (ignoring the distribution on the ionisation energy), i.e. {math}`\operatorname{Var}(N)=0`.
-The ratio between the observed variance and its Poissonian expectation value is the Fano factor:{cite:ps}`subashiev_correlation_2010`
+The ratio between the observed variance and its Poissonian expectation value is the Fano factor: {cite:ps}`subashiev_correlation_2010`
 :::{math}
 :label: fano-factor
 F=\frac{\langle\delta N^2\rangle}{\langle N\rangle}\,,
 :::
 where {math}`\langle\delta N^2\rangle` is the observed variance and {math}`\langle N\rangle` the observed mean.
-In silicon detectors, which exhibit a high charge-pair formation efficiency, $F$ is experimentally found to be of the order $10^{-1}$ {cite:ps}`kotov_pair_2018`.{cite:ps}`alig_scattering_1980`
+In silicon detectors, which exhibit a high charge-pair formation efficiency, $F$ is experimentally found to be of the order $10^{-1}$ {cite:ps}`kotov_pair_2018`{cite:ps}`alig_scattering_1980`.

 +++ {"tags": ["only-web"]}

 :::{note}
 Simplified "final-state" models can predict the experimental values for {math}`F` with a microscopic assuming a single-particle-distribution function.
 One such model, the "bathtub model", assumes no inter-charge-pair correlations and draws from this single-particle-distribution to partition the deposited energy.
-It has been shown that correlational effects are required to fully reproduce experimental measurements of $F$, through models such as the random parking problem (RPP){cite:ps}`subashiev_correlation_2010`
+It has been shown that correlational effects are required to fully reproduce experimental measurements of $F$, through models such as the random parking problem (RPP) {cite:ps}`subashiev_correlation_2010`.
 :::

 % See also http://www.ee.sunysb.edu/~serge/235.pdf and https://arxiv.org/pdf/0911.1532.pdf